April Lunch Menu

 Families are required to prepay meals.
 Please make checks payable to the School District of Florence County or use RevTrak, our online payment system.
 If you have any questions, please call (715)528-3215 ext 1600.

 Student meals shall be prepaid by the families.
 Notices will be sent home at a minimum bi-monthly.
-If a family is in arrears by $25.00 or more, students should bring a cold lunch.
-Students (4K-12) will be offered a peanut butter/jelly sandwich and milk at the current cost ($1.30 as of the 2015-2016 school year) until their meal account is brought current.
+Students should bring a cold lunch if a family is in arrears by $25.00 or more.
+Students (4K-12) will be offered a peanut butter/jelly sandwich and milk at the current cost ($1.30 as of the 2015-2016 school year) until their meal account is current.
 A la carte will be cash only anytime the account has a negative balance.
 Meal balances are emailed weekly.
 If you do not have an email on file with us, email Holly Krueger @ email@example.com to add one.
-You can also check your child's lunch balance at any time using your Skyward Family Access Account.
-If you do not have a Skyward Family Access Account, please email Monica Chartier @ firstname.lastname@example.org to get one set up.
+You can also check your child's lunch balance using your Skyward Family Access Account.
+If you do not have a Skyward Family Access Account, please email Monica Chartier @ firstname.lastname@example.org to set up one.

 Alacarte items are available to Florence Middle/High School students.
 These items are also required to be prepaid.
 You can monitor these charges on your child's account by accessing your Skyward Family Access account.
-If you do not have a Skyward Family Access Account, please email Monica Chartier @ email@example.com to get one set up.
+If you do not have a Skyward Family Access Account, please email Monica Chartier @ email@example.com to set up one.

 Eat Right, Be Bright